raspberrypilearning/comic-character/en/step_4.md

 When your user clicks `Submit`, the functions will take the value they enter, hide where they type it, and show a cool display of what they wrote!

-You will use more DOM methods to manipulate your web page and create interactions.
+You will use more DOM methods to manipulate your webpage and create interactions.

 --- collapse ---